slackapi/java-slack-sdk/docs/guides/slash-commands.md

 **NOTE**: If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt]({{ site.url | append: site.baseurl }}/guides/getting-started-with-bolt), first.

-Bolt does most of the things for you.
+Bolt does many of the commonly required tasks for you.
 The steps you need to handle would be:

 * Specify the `command` to handle (by either of the exact name or regular expression)
 * Build a reply message or do whatever you want to do
-* Respond with 200 OK as an acknowledgment
+* Call `ack()` as an acknowledgment

 Slash command request payloads have `request_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
 If you post a message using `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.